 MC offers affordable tuition, close faculty mentorship, and flexible class schedules.
 You can take economics classes at each MC campus—in Germantown, Rockville, and Takoma Park/Silver Spring.

 Whether you want to take an economics class or prepare for an economics bachelor’s degree, we look forward to meeting you and helping you achieve your academic goals.
 You might be interested in the Economics Option under our Social Sciences Administration and Health Core of the General Studies Degree.
+Montgomery College does not offer a degree or certificate in economics.

 There are many job opportunities for those with degrees in economics.
 Economists work in research settings, and a variety of positions in nonprofit, profit, and government organizations.